thomaseibner/snowflake-provisioning/README.md

 ## Executing

-Embedded help is provided with the scripts:
+Embedded help is provided with the script:

 ```
 $ ./sf_create_obj --help